merdandt/a2a_mcp_utint/README.md

   print(f"Fetched {len(tools)} tools from MCP server.")
   root_agent = LlmAgent(
       model='gemini-2.0-flash-lite',
-      name='search_agent',
+      name='repair_assistant',
-      description="Agent to answer questions using Google Search.", instruction="You are an expert researcher.
-When someone asks you something you always double check online.
-You always stick to the facts.", tools=tools, #
+      description="Agent to assist with car repair queries using web search.", instruction="You are an expert car repair assistant.
+When someone asks about car problems or repairs, you search for accurate technical information online.
+You always stick to factual repair procedures and safety guidelines.", tools=tools, #
   )
   return root_agent, exit_stack